Cultural Anthropology: End-of-the-module summary paper

 The following instructions may seem finicky.
 Your adherence to them, however, will greatly help me to read and properly grade your paper.

-1. If it is to be submitted in printed form, the paper should be double-spaced.
+1. If the paper is to be submitted in print, it should be double-spaced.
 Use honest font size and margins.
 One-inch margins all around and 12-point type is a good norm.
 Using large fonts and margins to pad out a too-short paper is both obvious and upsetting to me.

 2. Number your pages.
 If you can't figure out how to make your word processor do it, then do it by hand.